 As you can see from the above pictures, you have a choice of seating, on one side of the small river in regular chairs or above the water in the straw dining huts.
 We chose to be above the water.
 The low seating takes a little getting used to but the day was a little warm and it was deliciously cool above the water in the shade of the trees.
 It can get crowded if tour buses come but there are four restaurants to choose from.
 The day we visited, it was pretty quiet.
 You can see the small bridge in the background and there seemed to be an intermittent but steady stream of hikers coming by for lunch.
 You can actually hike the whole canyon in 7-8 hours, it is said to be easy walking amd shaded the whole way.

 Honestly, the reason to eat here is the place itself.
 That said, fresh trout is the specialty of the house and it is delicious.
 We began with the lentil soup and also got Köfte as a meze to share.
 The bread was also noteworthy.
 The waiter spoke passible English, we shared a large salad, and each of us had the trout baked in the open oven.
 Simple and delicious.
 I was stuffed by the time I had eaten and took the opportunity to dangle my feet in the water and admire the picturesque surroundings.
 I cannot imagine a more perfect lunch or day.
-There is a restaurant on TripAdvisor called Beliserma with sort of bad reviews, but this is not the same restaurant as the one I have just described.
 If you visit Cappadocia, take a little time to visit this magical place.

 Ihrlara Valley: http://www.goreme.com/ihlara-valley.php